arasgungore/latent-diffusion-FFHQ256-dreambooth/README.md

 # latent-diffusion-FFHQ256-dreambooth

-An unconditional generative model trained on FFHQ face data set in 256×256 resolution and then fine-tuned using Dreambooth method.
+An unconditional generative model trained on FFHQ face data set in 256×256 resolution and then fine-tuned using the Dreambooth method.
 The Diffusers library from HuggingFace is utilized for implementing the latent diffusion model.